samco-sdk/Python-SDK/README.md

 }
 ```
 ### OrderBook:
-Orderbook retrieves and displays details of all orders placed by the user on a specific day.
+The OrderBook function `get_order_book()` retrieves and displays details of all orders placed by the user on a specific day.
 This API returns all states of the orders, namely, open, pending, rejected and executed ones.
-The OrderBook function name in python is `get_order_book()`

 #### Sample OrderBook Request:
 ```python